xypnox/ProjectMojo/README.md

 - Via repl through `(migrate)`

 Migrations can be created through repl by running `(create-migration "<migration name>")`.
 This will create 2 migrations files (up and down) in the `project-mojo-backend/resources/migrations` directory from where you can add the SQL statement run to do the changes and undo the changes.
 Note that only a single statement is allowed to keep the migrations atomic.

+Migrations on the deployed instance can be run by setting the DB url to the one set in the server and then running migrations on it.

 **Structure**